 Between 1986 and 1988, EPA excavated and removed a total of 2,314 drums from the town dump and tire locations.
-During the remedial investigation/feasibility study, it was determined that contaminated groundwater was flowing off-site toward some nearby drinking water supply wells.
-Since the majority of residents in the vicinity of the site depended on bedrock wells for their water supply, EPA decided to expedite the protection of public health by constructing a water line in 1987 to provide a new water supply to residents affected or potentially affected by site contaminants.
+During the follow up Remedial Investigation/Feasibility Study, it was determined that contaminated groundwater was flowing off-site toward some nearby drinking water supply wells.
+Since the majority of residents in the vicinity of the site depended on bedrock wells for their water supply, EPA expedited the protection of public health by constructing a water line in 1987 to provide a new water supply to residents affected or potentially affected by site contaminants.

-The 1989 decision also called for a management of migration action to bring groundwater quality within the State's drinking water standards that included extracting contaminated groundwater for treatment.
-However, subsequent environmental monitoring data revealed that VOCs no longer appear to be a problem at or beyond the compliance boundary of the site.
-EPA amended their 1989 cleanup remedy in 1996 to provide for institutional controls and monitored natural attenuation at the site.
-Groundwater quality data indicated the concentrations of VOCs had reduced to acceptable levels and the groundwater pump and treat action is no longer necessary.
+The 1989 remedy selection also called for a management of migration action to bring groundwater quality within the State's drinking water standards utilizing groundwater extraction and treatment.
+Subsequent environmental monitoring data indicated that concentrations of VOCs had decreased to acceptable levels and the groundwater pump and treat action was no longer deemed necessary.
+EPA therefore amended the 1989 cleanup remedy to provide for institutional controls and monitored natural attenuation at the site in place of a groundwater pump and treat remedy.

-site conditions will continue to be monitored and the use of groundwater for drinking purposes is prohibited until the groundwater quality has reached acceptable levels.
-EPA, DES and the potentially responsible parties signed a negotiated consent decree (CD) that included a scope of work for the long-term site management plan.
+Site conditions continue to be monitored and the use of groundwater for drinking purposes is prohibited until the groundwater quality has reached acceptable levels.
+In 2000, EPA, DES and the potentially responsible parties signed a negotiated consent decree (CD) that included a scope of work for the long-term site management plan.
 The CD was entered on March 10, 2000 in the US District Court for the District of New Hampshire.
 The CD was approved by the District Court on March 15, 2000.

 Well installation, sampling, and data analysis activities were conducted as part of a supplemental hydrogeological investigation in the fall of 2006 at the site.
-The work was documented in the 2007 Annual Report completed in late winter 2007.
+The work was documented in the 2007 Annual Report for the site.
 In addition to the 2007 Annual Report, EPA and DES conducted a Five-Year Review of the remedial actions implemented at the site.
 This was the fourth Five-Year Review Report and was completed in September 2007.

-DES issued a Groundwater Management Permit to the management of migration PRPs in the fall of 2007.
+DES issued a Groundwater Management Permit in the fall of 2007.
 The GMP establishes an area known as a Groundwater Management Zone within which it is acknowledged that groundwater is contaminated above drinking water standards and includes actions required to eventually return groundwater to drinking water standards.

 In the spring of 2008, an evaluation of the site arsenic data using the Monitoring and Remediation Optimization System (MAROS) was performed to assist EPA and DES with groundwater data trend analysis and long-term monitoring optimization at the site.
 Evaluation of historical groundwater arsenic data for the site supports the statistical analysis of trends presented in the fourth Five-Year Review Report.
 These trends indicate a decrease in dissolved mass of arsenic in the overburden aquifer since landfill capping in 1994.